avamsykiran/Kafka_06Dec21_18Dec21_14001600/README.md

-        Consumer API        api for a consumer to interact with Kafka Stream API          api allows the processing of the vents received on kafka, Connector API       api can interact with an underlying perssitant api to act like an auotmatic producer or consumer.
+        Consumer API        api for a consumer to interact with Kafka Stream API          api allows the processing of the vents received on kafka, Connector API       api can interact with an underlying perssitant api to act like an automatic producer or consumer.

     Kafka CLI
     =================================================================================